brainstormforce/wp-spectra/README.md

 The full changelog is available [here](https://wpspectra.com/whats-new/).

 ## Upgrade Notice ##

+### x.x.x ###
+With WordPress 6.6 introducing the command palette and taking a place at the top of the editor, we had to retire the 'Move Title to Top' functionality in Spectra.
+However, there's no need for concern.
+After updating Spectra, the title in your editor will gracefully return to its default position.

 ### 2.7.4 ###
 With WordPress 6.3 no longer supporting older versions of PHP, the next Spectra release will also require a minimum of PHP 7.4.
 For websites running on older version of PHP, we strongly recommend upgrading to PHP 7.4 or above to ensure optimal performance and compatibility.